marcoantonioni/daffy/daffydoc/docs/Cloud-Paks/Business-Automation.md

 ### RPA Server

 !!! warning
-	Currently does not support a ROKS deployment.
-There is known issue with RPA Server and ticket is open with IBM Support.
+	Currently does not support running RPA and Cp4BA in same cluster.
+Known issue with Common Services as they are not compatible versions.

 | Variable Name                           | Info                                          | Required            |